 For locally sourced food with the flair of a tourist favourite, head to Cayman Cabana in George Town.
 The restaurant takes seriously its mission to serve Caribbean food with reverence and style, and it excels at providing a fusion of colour and Caymanian culture.

 Take, for example, the Ital Buddha Bowl, with influences literally from across the world spiced up with a Caribbean twist: jerk tofu, local callaloo, plantain, and coco lime cream sauce.
+Cayman Cabana is one of the best places to get a sense of local cuisine and indulge in farm-fresh local fare.

 Every Thursday, the Cayman Cabana hosts a Farm to Table Dinner, which spotlights Grand Cayman’s homegrown produce.
 Our favourite local dishes here include the young coconut meat ceviche, the seaside breadfruit tacos, and the plantain and coconut rundown.
+Not heard of a rundown before?
+This is a Caymanian stew, that literally ‘runs down’, traditionally made with fresh local fish, coconut milk and breadkinds, but is also offered as a plant-based version

 4. Heritage Kitchen

 Over on West Bay, Heritage Kitchen is the best place for local comfort seafood, or for a Sunday BBQ (from 12-8 pm).
 Grab your delicious fresh fish fry and sit on the sea wall, soaking in the friendly, authentic Caribbean experience.
+The owner also has excellent knowledge of local history, as well as of the sea life around the restaurant.
+We love the grouper here which comes with rice and a Johnny cake — a cornmeal pancake of Native American origins.

 5. Peppers Bar & Grill

+Peppers Bar and Grill describes itself as the ‘casual friendly local restaurant & bar’, and this is an excellent description — even if it comes from them!
 There is a mouthwatering range of dishes on the menu, but you may like to try the Jamaican jerk chicken, ribs, high-quality steaks, and homemade pizzas.
 The food here is hearty but also delicious, with a large menu that caters to almost everyone imaginable.

 6. Chicken!
 Chicken!

 Another great option for sampling great jerk chicken is Chicken!
-Chicken!, located on Seven Mile Beach (so perfect to satisfy your hunger after working up an appetite after our Grand Cayman Water Ski Experience).
-This award-winning restaurant specializes in wood-roasting chicken and offers a great delivery service.
-This is a great place to grab a quick lunch or takeaway dinner.
+Chicken!, located on Seven Mile Beach (perfect to satisfy your hunger after our Grand Cayman Water Ski Experience).
+The award-winning restaurant specializes in wood-roasting chicken and offers a great delivery service.
+This is a perfect place to grab a quick lunch or takeaway dinner.
+Apart from the jerk classics, check out some of the sides, which include tarragon carrots, local slaws, cornbread, and perhaps the best brownies on the island — they’re made with coconut and caramel.

 7. Czech Inn Grill

+Czech Inn Grill offers a very relaxed atmosphere and the best fish burgers on the island.
+Grand Cayman fish burgers are a must-try when you visit, and Czech Inn Grill is a local favourite.
 However, there is so much more to Czech Inn Grill than fish burgers alone; there are schnitzels, steaks, ribs, pasta dishes, chicken wings, salads, tacos, and so much more.
-The best way to get a sense of the atmosphere and the menu is to visit Czech Inn Grill’s website.
+The best way to get a sense of the atmosphere and the menu is to visit the Czech Inn Grill website.
 Just don’t read the menu if you’re very hungry!